pinepain/php-ref/README.md

 This extension adds `Weak` namespace and all entities are created inside it.

-There are no INI setting, constants or exceptions provided by this extension.
+There are no INI setting or constants provided by this extension.

 Brief docs about [`Weak\Reference` class](./stubs/weak/Reference.php) and [functions](./stubs/weak/functions.php)
 may be seen in [stub files](./stubs/weak).